Portuguese Angola: Geography

 Portuguese Angola was a territory covering 1,246,700 km2, an area greater than France and Spain put together.
 It had 5,198 km of terrestrial borders and a coastline with 1,600 km.
 Its geography was diverse.
 From the coastal plain, ranging in width from 25 kilometres in the south to 100–200 kilometers in the north, the land rises in stages towards the high inland plateau covering almost two-thirds of the country, with an average altitude of between 1,200 and 1,600 metres.
 Angola's two highest peaks were located in these central highlands.
 They were Moco Mountain (2,620 m) and Meco Mountain (2,538 m).

 Most of Angola's rivers rose in the central mountains.
 Of the many rivers that drain to the Atlantic Ocean, the Cuanza and Cunene were the most important.
 Other major streams included the Kwango River, which drains north to the Congo River system, and the Kwando and Cubango Rivers, both of which drain generally southeast to the Okavango Delta.
 As the land drops from the plateau, many rapids and waterfalls plunge downward in the rivers.
 Portuguese Angola had no sizable lakes, besides those formed by dams and reservoirs built by the Portuguese administration.

 The Portuguese authorities established several national parks and natural reserves across the territory: Bicauri, Cameia, Cangandala, Iona, Mupa, Namibe and Quiçama.
 Iona was Angola's oldest and largest national park, it was proclaimed as a reserve in 1937 and upgraded to a national park in 1964.

-Angola was indeed a territory that underwent a great deal of progress after 1950.
+Angola was a territory that underwent a great deal of progress after 1950.
 The Portuguese government built dams, roads, schools, etc. There was also an economic boom that led to a huge increase of the European population.
 The white population increased from 44,083 in 1940 to 172,529 in 1960.
 With around 1,000 immigrants arriving each month.
 On the eve of the end of the colonial period, the ethnic European residents numbered 400,000 (1974) (excluding enlisted and commissioned soldiers from the mainland) and the mixed race population was at around 100,000 (many were Cape Verdian migrants working in the territory).
 The total population was around 5.9 million at that time.

 Luanda grew from a town of 61,208 with 14.6% of those inhabitants being white in 1940, to a major cosmopolitan city of 475,328 in 1970 with 124,814 Europeans (26.3%) and around 50,000 mixed race inhabitants.
 Most of the other large cities in Angola had around the same ratio of Europeans at the time, with the exception of Sá da Bandeira (Lubango), Moçâmedes (Namibe) and Porto Alexandre (Tombua) in the south where the white population was more established.
 All of these cities had European majorities from 50% to 60%.